pecet3/toDoList-React/README.md

 # ToDoList-React
-This is the React implementation of my [To Do List](https://github.com/pecet3/toDoList).
+Welcome to my To Do List which was made in React.
+You can add tasks to do, remove tasks, mark tasks as done and get example tasks.
+Apart from that there is a subpage, where I describe myself :).
-I make it during frontend course.
+I make this project during frontend course.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).